jtkovacs/jtkovacs.github.io/REFS/DBMS.md

 #### Manage tables

 - **Create PK:** Right click table > Design > Select field, click key icon > In column properties window, change Identity Specification to “yes”
-- In-memory AKA memory-optimized tables are used to improve performance of read-write tables.
 - The keyword `GO` causes preceding commands to be submitted as a batch, and `USE` ensures that the table is created within the right database.
+- In-memory AKA **memory-optimized tables** are used to improve performance of read-write tables.
+- **Temporal tables** (only SQL Server 2016) automatically maintain the history of the table, which can be queried.
+The fields ValidFrom, ValidTo, and PERIOD FOR SYSTEM_TIME are required.

 ```SQL
 CREATE TABLE tname (fieldname datatype, fielddname datatype ... ) ON Filegroupname